 Enable UPnP Check the box to enable the UPnP function.
+LAN Interface Select the LAN interface for the UPnP function.
 Interface Select the interface for the UPnP function.

 2) (Optional) In the UPnP Portmap List section, view the portmap list.